 User Review( vote)

-- Are they skewing something to make us see what they want?
+- Is the presenter skewing something to make us see what they want?

 Since writing it, I’ve been asked to deliver this talk to several grower groups, which is surprising because very few people love statistics.
 Now that we’re all webinar-savvy, I took the opportunity to update the presentation and record it.

 The video is only 15 minutes.
 When you’re done I hope you’ll appreciate that it’s OK to be skeptical of data.
 Ask questions and dig deeper.